 Notes

-- you may get different amount of cookies, depending on how big or small you pipe them
+- You may get different amount of cookies, depending on how big or small you pipe them

 Nutrition

-Jacqueline Debono
+Jacqueline Debono says

 I've never piped cookie dough before but these butter cookies turned out great!
 I didn't dip them in chocolate, but I will next time!

-Anna
+Anna says

 Thanks so much for the review Jacqui!
 So glad you enjoyed the recipe!
 And I think that the plain ones are just as good as the ones dipped in chocolate 😉

-Melanie C
+Melanie C says

 Absolutely delicious, thank you for the recipe!
 I’ll be keeping it handy as the kids will be asking for these cookies again!

-Anna
+Anna says

 Hah, pleasure all mine Melanie, I'm so happy that kids approved of these as well!

-Leslie
+Leslie says

 I LOVE these butter cookies!!
 So simple, so perfect!
 That melted chocolate is the perfect addition to these as well!

-Anna
+Anna says

 Thank you Leslie, I'm so happy to hear that you like them as much as I do!
 And chocolate makes everything better 😉

-Tammy
+Tammy says

 Your photos are so beautiful!
 These look delightful.
 I love butter cookies...they bring back the best holiday memories for me.

-Anna
+Anna says

 Thanks Tammy, they are definitely a current favourite in our house!

-Jenny
+Jenny says

 The perfect melt in your mouth cookie.
 Delicious, buttery, and lovely.
 I will make them again; they disappeared fast!
 Thanks so much!

-Anna
+Anna says

 Thanks Jenny, so happy to hear that!
 Yeah, the only trouble with these is that they disappear very fast! 🙂

-Kushigalu
+Kushigalu says

 Butter cookies are my all time favorite.
 Love the texture, how pretty and festive they look.
 Would be perfect treat for holidays.
 Thanks for sharing.

-Ben M
+Ben M says

 These tasted great and they look beautiful.
 I made these for some Christmas num nums around the house and they definitely didn't last as long as I hoped.
 I guess I will just have to make some more.
 Oh no! 😉

-Anna
+Anna says

 Hey Ben, that's so great to hear, thanks so much for your feedback on this recipe!
 Haha, I always have the same problem, they disappear so fast in our house, that at the moment I bake them almost daily! 🙂

-Amanda
+Amanda says

 These were so fun to make and decorate!
 They turned out so pretty and festive and were delicious -- perfect light texture.

-Anna
+Anna says

 Hey Amanda, thanks so much for this positive review and for taking time to write it!
 I'm so happy to hear that you enjoyed these cookies!
 Happy Holidays!

-Sheila
+Sheila says

 The Danish butter cookies call for corn flour.... is that the same as cornstarch???
 Or am I looking for a different product?
 Thanks so much, I’m really looking forward to making these

-Anna
+Anna says

 Hey Sheila, thanks so much for stopping by.
 Yes, cornstarch is called cornflour in the UK, but both are pretty much the same.
 Let me know if you make them and how did you get on!
 Happy baking!

-Bernice Hill
+Bernice Hill says

 These look amazing Anna!
 Just like the ones from a Danish cookie tin.
 I've never piped a cookie before, though we do have an extruder to make spritz cookies.
 I'm going to give these a try this year, especially with the chocolate dip!

-Anna
+Anna says

 Hey Bernice, thanks so much for your kind words!
 It's really fun to pipe these, just make sure to use one of the larger nozzles/ piping tips and you are good to go!
 Let me know how did you got on!

-Kerrie
+Kerrie says

 I'm not sure if I got the dough right but I used 2T of milk and I still needed to apply pressure to pipe the dough out.
 It wouldn't break off when I stopped squeezing so I would push it off with my finger.
 I baked until the edges took on some colour and the bottom was a little brown however the insides didn't look quite dry yet.
 Maybe my cookies were thick, I used a large star tip.

-Anna
+Anna says

 Hey Kerrie, thanks for your comment.
 Sorry to hear that you had some trouble with the dough.
 When piping the dough, you should have to apply a bit of pressure, you don't want that dough to be too runny as the cookies will not hold their shape.
 I've used small and large nozzles when making these, and baking time is normally around 10 minutes, or as soon as the edges are turning brown.
 Perhaps they needed a bit longer in your oven, or the temperature was just a bit too low.
 I would recommend adding just a little bit more milk to the dough to make it easier to pipe and adding a couple more minutes for the baking time.

-jill
+jill says

 These cookies are so good and beautiful too!
 After a test run to see if they would make the my holiday cookie boxes they are a GO!
 I'll be adding these for years to come!
 Thanks for sharing!

-Anna
+Anna says

 Hey Jill, I'm so happy to hear that you will be including these butter cookies in your festive box!
 The pleasure is all mine, have a lovely Holiday!x